niki75jr/nx_bootcamp_nix_diary/README.md

 `diary`  - launch the app in an interactive mode\
 `diary -a` - create a record\
 `diary -s` - display all available statistics\
-`diary -d` - delete the directory with entries\
+`diary -d` - delete the directory with records\
-`diary -f` - delete the directory with entries and source files
+`diary -f` - delete the directory with records and source files